 Trenchless Pipe Repair :

-With trenchless pipe repair, repairs and replacements are done with virtually no digging and take place completely underground.
-First, a small access hole is dug at the entrance to the pipe, we do a video pipe inspection to determine where the damage is and create a plan for repair and replacement.
+With trenchless pipe repair, repairs are done with virtually no digging and take place completely underground.
+First, a small access hole is dug at the entrance to the pipe, we do a video pipe inspection to determine where the damage is and create a plan for repair.

 There are a few different methods of trenchless pipe repair that we can explore :